 The Company receives bank interest from BOS on its bank deposits.
 BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
-A dividend of £2,500,000 was paid during the year (2013: £nil).
+No dividend was proposed or paid during the year (2014: £2,500,000).